 The VAUDE CI consists of various elements:

 We implement these rules not only in content, but also in our choice of means of communication.
 For environmental considerations, we try to replace print products with digital media as much as possible.
 This has helped us to reduce our paper consumption.
-In addition, emissions due to paper consumption are offset.
+In addition, emissions due to paper consumption are compensated.

 In the VAUDE Guiding Principles, specific guidelines are set regarding how sustainability should be lived out, visualized and communicated.
 To involve our employees in the corporate identity, all content is updated regularly and passed on to all employees in company training sessions with the VAUDE Academy.